Renanf68/storefront-backend/README.md

 ## Setup

 ### 1. Create a .env file
-You need to setup the required enviromental variables:
+You need to setup the required environmental variables:
 ```bash
 POSTGRES_HOST=
 POSTGRES_DB=